On products of long cycles: short cycle dependence and separation probabilities: Determining connection coefficients using induction relations

 finishing the proof. \end{proof}

 We need one more lemma before proceeding to the main theorem of this section.

-\begin{lemma} The operator $\Delta$ is injective. \end{lemma} \begin{proof} As $\Delta$ is homogeneous (it sends symmetric functions of degree $n$ on symmetric functions of degree $n+1$), it is enough to prove the lemma for the restriction to symmetric functions of degree $n$.
+\begin{lemma} The operator $\Delta$ is injective. \end{lemma} \begin{proof} As $\Delta$ is homogeneous (it sends symmetric functions of degree $n$ to symmetric functions of degree $n+1$), it is enough to prove the lemma for the restriction to symmetric functions of a specific degree $n$.
 Consider a linear combination $\sum_{\lambda \vdash n} a_\lambda M_\lambda$ sent by $\Delta$ onto $0$.
-That is
+Using the description of the action of $\Delta$ on the monomial basis given in \cite[Section 6.1]{MoiEtKatyaBijection}, we get

 Rewriting this as usual as a sum over $\mu$ and $j$, we get

 This equation is equivalent to the following linear system: for any $\mu \vdash n+1$,

 Fix $\lambda \vdash n$ and $\mu=(\lambda_1+1,\lambda_2,\lambda_3,\dots)$.
 Then equation \eqref{EqEMu} involves the variable $a_\lambda$ and variables $a_\nu$ with $\nu \vdash n$ and $\nu_1=\lambda_1+1$.
 In particular, such partitions $\nu$ are lexicographically bigger than $\lambda$.